 Our final few days of our Aussie road trip were spent speeding back down the coast (not literally – fines in Australia are actually ridiculous.
 A friend of ours was fined almost $500 for going 20km over the limit!) with pit stops in small towns like Bundaberg and 1770.

 Our main stop, however, was actually the Mackay region.

-From the outside, Mackay looks pretty boring.
-At the start of our trip, a colleague of mine from Mackay even told me not to stop there rather than showing off her hometown.
-And nevertheless, we did actually stop for lunch in their botanic gardens, which was nice but nothing else seemed appealing in the town centre itself.
+From the outside, Mackay looks pretty dull.
+At the start of our trip, a colleague of mine from Mackay even told me not to stop there, rather than showing off her hometown.
+And nevertheless, we did actually stop for lunch in their botanic gardens, which was nice but admittedly nothing else seemed appealing in the town centre itself.
 Indeed, we still haven’t been.

 Instead, it’s the surrounding area that holds some real gems, and two of these involve both of my ultimate wildlife spotting experiences in Australia.

 First we headed inland to Eungella National Park, which included a gravel track road because we didn’t come off the highway onto the main road, and a spectacular winding road up a mountain to the top.

 This was where we were headed – to Broken River, to find ourselves some platypus.